-You are sharing a Map image layer with an associated Feature layer, the workspace of your layer is not registered with the federated server.
+You are sharing a map image layer with a dependent feature layer or a scene layer with an associated feature layer with the Reference registered data option and the workspace of your layer is not registered with the federated server.

-Because copying data into a managed database is not supported when sharing from ArcGIS Pro, you may encounter this analyzer when overwriting map image layers with dependent feature layers and copied data that were published from ArcMap where data could be copied into the managed database.
+ArcGIS Pro does not support copying data into a managed database when sharing map image layers.
+You may encounter this analyzer when overwriting map image layers with dependent feature layers that were published from ArcMap where data could be copied into the managed database.

 - Register the layer's workspace with the federated server.

 - The provided solution will open the Registration dialog.
 Enter a name for the data store and click OK.